joesuf4/home/README.md

 I have static builds of my Linux observability toolchain living in ~/bin along with a lot of other interesting things.
-These are stand-alone tools that will execute on any reasonably current Linux bare-metal host, or running Linux-based container, or WSL (on a 5.x kernel) itself.
+These are stand-alone tools that will execute on any reasonably current Linux bare-metal host, or running Linux-based container, or WSL (on a 5.x kernel built w/ CONFIG_IKHEADERS=yes in the config) itself.

 ## Parallel Find Filename Xargs Grep (~/bin/pffxg.sh)